ramidem/366DaysOfCode/CS50/PythonJS/content.md

 _Merge Conflict_, A conflict arises when two separate branches have made edits to the same line in a file, or when a file has been deleted in one branch but edited in the other.
 [Atlassian](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts)

+_Branching_, A branch represents an independent line of development.
+Branches serve as an abstraction for the edit/stage/commit process.
+You can think of them as a way to request a brand new working directory, staging area, and project history.
+New commits are recorded in the history for the current branch, which results in a fork in the history of the project.

+`git branch` - view existing branches.

+`git branch <branch name>` - create new branch.

+`git checkout <branch name>` - go to branch.

+`git merge <branch name>` - merge a feature branch. <branch name> is the branch to merge in

+**Terminologies**

+- Remotes
+- Forks
+- Pull Requests

 ## HTML and CSS

 **HyperText Markup Language and Cascading Stylesheet**